Today's Articles

 A high school guidance counselor recommended him for a scholarship at Williams College.
 Otis graduated Phi Beta Kappa from Williams and earned a law degree at Stanford.
 Since becoming an attorney, he was vice president of First Boston Corp. from 1987-90, managing director of Giebert Municipal Capital from 1990-91, vice president of Chemical Securities, Inc, 1991-92, managing director from 1992-95, vice president and treasurer, 1995-97; senior vice president, finance, 1997-99; and chief financial officer, 1999-2004 of Darden Restaurants, Inc.

-Otis was president of Smokey Bones unit in 2003, Darden Restaurants, and chief executive officer in 2004.
+Otis was president of Smokey Bones unit in 2003 and Darden Restaurants in 2004 and chief executive officer in 2004.
 He's one of only a handful of Black CEOs running Fortune 500 companies.
 A resident of Orlando, Florida, he and his wife, Jacqui, are amassing a collection of African American art.

-In Florida, Otis continued a commitment to community involvement that had begun in New York with his memberships on the boards of the YMCA of Greater New York and One Hundred Black Men, Inc., among other organizations.
+In Florida, Otis continued a commitment to community involvement that had begun in New York with his memberships on the YMCA of Greater New York and One Hundred Black Men, Inc. boards, among other organizations.
 He served on the boards of numerous Florida nonprofits, including Enterprise Florida and Preserve Eatonville.
 He faced numerous challenges as Darden CEO: the company's flagship Red Lobster and Olive Garden chains were mature, and each had suffered from flat sales at times.

-Otis was able to boast of strong sales increases for those two chains in a conference call with investors in the summer of 2005.
+In a summer 2005 conference call with investors, Otis boasted of strong sales increases for those two chains.
 He looked to future initiatives, such as expanding the small Darden health-food chain Seasons 52, as he built on his own impressive record of successes and accomplishments.
-Clarence Otis was named the 11th most powerful person in Central Florida by the Orlando Sentinel in 2010.
+In 2010, the Orlando Sentinel named Clarence Otis the 11th most powerful person in Central Florida.

 Become a Purchasing Manager or Buyer